zerodogg/rotcelloc/README.md

 **format** - the format of the item, ie. BluRay, DVD

+**watched** - a boolean, set to "yes" if you have watched the title or "no" if you haven't.
+Can be omitted.
+Having at least one watched=no entry allows filtering for "titles you have not watched" in the webapp.

 ##### Columns only valid for games

 **platform** - which platform the game is on, ie. Linux, Windows, PS3, Vita.